Linking Observation With Powercoach Alerts

 Late in the second quarter.
 Your team has lost momentum but you can't quite see why.

-What you see: Their on-ballers are walking the ball out of stoppages on the wing side, away from your numbers.
+What you see: Their on-ballers are walking the ball out of stoppages creating quality clearance wins.

-What Powercoach shows: "Lost 5 of last 6 stoppages in D50 — exit side wing."
-The data confirms what your eye half-spotted.
+What Powercoach shows: "Lost 5 of last 6 stoppages in Mid Zone — Opposition high metres gained from clearance" The data confirms what your eye has seen.

 That's the loop.
 Eye flagged it, data confirmed it, structural fix made.